 Preheat oven to 180 C/ 350 F / Gas mark 4

 To make the meatballs (koftes); soak the bread in cold water briefly and squeeze out excess water.
 In a large bowl, combine the onions, garlic, bread, parsley and spices.
 Give a good mix with your hands.
 This will soften the onions and blend the spices really well in the mixture.
 (Also, you can check the seasoning before adding the eggs and the meat.)
 Now add the eggs and the ground (minced) meat, wet your hands and mix all the ingredients for about 2 minutes.
 Cover the bowl and refrigerate for about 30 minutes so that all the flavours can mingle.

 While the meatballs are having their initial baking, let’s make the mashed potatoes.
 Put the potatoes in a large saucepan filled with salted hot water.
 Bring the pan to a boil over high heat, then lower the heat to medium and cook the potatoes for about 20 minutes or until they are tender.
 Drain the water and once cool, peel the potato skin (I found peeling the skin this way much easier then before cooking).
 Warm the milk in a small saucepan or in the microvawe.
 Place the butter and garlic in a sauce pan over low heat, stirring for about 1 minute.
 Add the potatoes and the warm milk.
 Season with salt and pepper.
 Mash the mixture with a potato masher for about 1 minute, then stir in the grated cheese.
 Mash and combine well until it is smooth and creamy.

 In a large baking dish, place the chopped onions, bell peppers and the can of chopped tomatoes.
 In a jug, mix the water, olive oil and the tomato paste and combine this with the vegetables in the baking dish.

 Place the meatballs in the baking dish, amongst the vegetables and put equal amounts of the mashed potatoes in the centre of each meatball.
-Bake uncovered for 20 minutes or until the top of the potatoes lightly browned.
+Bake uncovered for about 20-25 minutes or until the top of the potatoes lightly browned.